 The key initiatives and actions are:

-Building an international recruitment service within Te Whatu Ora
+Building an international recruitment centre within Te Whatu Ora

-Te Whatu Ora will launch a new in-house recruitment service for international healthcare professionals, with the initial offering expected to start in October.
+Te Whatu Ora will launch a new in-house recruitment centre for international healthcare professionals, with the initial offering expected to start in October.

 This one stop shop will work with regional and district teams to provide coordinated international recruitment campaigns, as well as immigration and relocation support for international health workers.

-The new service will help to streamline processes for workers and their families and set them up for a successful and positive experience in their new home.
+The new recruitment centre will help to streamline processes for workers and their families and set them up for a successful and positive experience in their new home.

 Real Nurses campaign